ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/application-promotion/promote.md

   You could clean up the staging environment at the end of the run but choose not to so that the user can interact with it between runs.
 You could also clean up or use a separate MySQL instance for staging but due to limited resources in your environment you have chosen not to add this extra component.

 [^6]:
-  You'll add the double `C`s in the next section by connecting it to GitHub.
+  You'll add the double `C`s in the next section by connecting it to Gogs.